-Port of Morehead City: The North Carolina State Ports Authority Board of Directors approved contracts covering several projects in Morehead City.
+The North Carolina State Ports Authority Board of Directors has approved contracts covering several projects at the Port of Morehead City.
 Development of a new port terminal on Radio Island is proceeding to the next phase.
 Phase 2 of the Radio Island port development will include solicitation of prospective private partners, along with additional civil and structural engineering design and terminal layout planning.

-A new 177,000-square foot warehouse was recently constructed at the Port of Morehead City.
-The Board authorized modifications to the building's storm water infrastructure to provide for capturing 100 percent of the roof runoff with an underground infiltration system.
+A new 177,000-square foot warehouse was recently constructed at the Port.
+The Board authorized modifications to the building's stormwater infrastructure to provide for capturing 100 percent of the roof runoff with an underground infiltration system.
 These improvements contributed to the development of the new paved open storage that includes the former Port Operations complex.

-Sources of funding for past and potential future investments include Federal funding (EDA, USDA, Department of Education, EPA, DOE, Federal Highway Administration, etc.), State funding (Division of Water Infrastructure, Department of Commerce, Division of Coastal Resources, Clean Water Management Trust Fund, State Revolving Loan Fund, Department of Transportation, Parks and Recreation Trust Fund, etc.), Local funding (fund balance, tax revenues, bed tax, etc.) and other (private foundations, Golden Leaf, etc.)
+Sources of funding for past and potential future investments in the Region include federal funding (EDA, USDA, Department of Education, EPA, DOE, Federal Highway Administration, etc.), state funding (Division of Water Infrastructure, Department of Commerce, Division of Coastal Resources, Clean Water Management Trust Fund, State Revolving Loan Fund, Department of Transportation, Parks and Recreation Trust Fund, etc.), local funding (fund balance, tax revenues, bed tax, etc.) and other (private foundations, Golden Leaf, etc.)